roberto-arista/TypedBot/README.md

 + Is the TypedBot API equivalent to the DrawBot API?

     Not completely.
 Type annotations syntax allows to annotate functions and methods of any kind in Python, but the result is not always great code.
-Considering that this wrapper is separate from drawBot and that it does not break any existing functionality, I decided to change a few things to make the source code easier and cleaner.
+Considering that this wrapper is separate from DrawBot and that it does not break any existing functionality, I decided to take some liberty.

 + Ok, so how do I know what differs between the two APIs?

     The source code of TypedBot and the DrawBot docs are the best references.
+Here are some principles I followed (hopefully consistenly across the API):
+    + I tried to avoid optionals as much as possible.
+In other words, I tried to avoid to let parameters accept `None` as a value.
+I know that `fill(None)` is an idiomatic way of saying `fill(0, 0, 0, 0)`, but in this framework I'd rather be strict and avoid `None`
+    + In the DrawBot API functions often accept sequences of numbers for colors, points or boxes.
+For example:
+        ```
+        fill(1, 0, 0)
+        text('hello', (100, 100))
+        ```
+        Annotating this function would result in something like:
+        ```
+        def fill(clr: Optional[Tuple[float, float, float]]):
+            pass

+        def text(txt: str, pt: Tuple[float, float]):
+            pass
+        ```
+        Which is not optimal in my opinion.
+So I decided to create a few dataclasses like `Color`, `CMYKColor`, `Box` and `Point`.
+So the annotations become:
+        ```
+        def fill(clr: Color):
+            pass

+        def text(txt: str, pt: Point):
+            pass
+        ```
+    + I decided to extract some functionalities from `newPage`, `saveImage`, `fontVariations` and `openTypeFeatures` and to direct it to other functions.
+        + `newPage` accepts two floats for width and height and `newPageDefault` accepts a string value for a default page size, like "A4".
+Making a Union[float, str] for the first argument of the function did not make much sense IMHO
+        + `saveImage` is a very dense and cool method in DrawBot, but it is very difficult to annotate in a clear way!
+It has a ton of default keywork arguments, and I decided to make a clone for each format (png, jpg, pdf...)
+        + `fontVariations` and `openTypeFeatures` mix \*args and \*\*kwargs in order to be able to have `resetVariations` or `resetFeatures` boolean argument.
+It felt natural to extract this functionality into a separate functions `resetVariations()` and `resetFeatures()`

 + This project is cool, I want to help you.
 How can I contribute to it?